User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 - To update an ICD-10 code

-A suspected (or clinically inferred) diagnosis is one that is likely to be present for a patient but is not supported by a documented condition in the patient’s chart or on a claim.
+A clinically inferred diagnosis is one that is likely to be present for a patient but is not supported by a documented condition in the patient’s chart or on a claim.
 This should not be confused with a previously dismissed condition.
 Supporting clinical facts are provided to help you decide if you should dismiss a diagnosis, clean up the patient chart, or document an HCC-related problem or diagnosis for the patient.

-Suspected diagnoses may be based on the following: Medications, Procedures, Measurements and Results, Previous Diagnoses, and Notes.
+The clinical evidence surfaces with the clinically inferred diagnosis gap in the Diagnosis Gaps dashboard.
+Clinically inferred diagnoses may be based on the following: Medications, Procedures, Measurements and Results, Previous Diagnoses, and Notes.

 Note: Payer diagnosis gaps appear if your organization uses both athenaClinicals and athenaCollector.
 They also appear if you use athenaClinicals only and are enrolled in HEDIS or MIPS quality programs or have payer data enabled.
 If you want to opt-out of payer data appearing in athenaClinicals, contact the CSC.